gpaulissen/blog/_drafts/plsql-code-checker.md

 and not just as a SQL script.
 That way the checks can be issued not only from an IDE but also from a Continuous Integration environment.
 That may be an argument for not using another code checker that is only available through an IDE.

+I have made this functionality available as part of Oracle Tools.
+The pipelined package function `oracle_tools.cfg_install_pkg.format_compiler_messages` displays the compiler messages as described in this chapter.
+It is also part of the Oracle Tools Maven subsystem so users can use if from the command line or from a [Python based GUI](https://github.com/paulissoft/oracle-tools-gui).